JGDR20/jgdr20/jmm/johnsmodelmadness/_buildingfreelancer2/_construction01.md

 				<img src="/assets/jmm/ruddertubes.jpg">
 			</td>
 			<td>
 				<p>The rudder tubes are turned from Hex.
 P/bronze, bored 7/32" for S/steel posts.
-Expensive materials but offcuts left from the earlier <a href="buildallchin">'Allchin' traction engine build</a>.</p>
+Expensive materials but offcuts left from the earlier <a href="buildallchin/index.html">'Allchin' traction engine build</a>.</p>
 			</td>
 		</tr>
 		<tr>